niess/pumas-luajit/docs/docs/api/coordinates/Coordinates.md

 {: .justify}

-The PUMAS library uses Cartesian coordinates for the simulation with a unique frame, refered to as the *simulation frame*.
+The PUMAS library uses Cartesian coordinates for the simulation with a unique frame, referred to as the *simulation frame*.
 These coordinates are stored using a `double [3]` C array, see e.g. the *position* and *direction* attributes of a simulation [State](../physics/State.md#attributes).
 The `double [3]` array is a basic representation of a point or vector using Cartesian coordinates.
 Higher